clarkfitzg/sta141c-winter19/README.md

 ![Summit supercomputer](summit.jpg)

-The fastest supercomputer in the world as of January, 2019 is the [Oak Ridge Summit](https://www.olcf.ornl.gov/olcf-resources/compute-systems/summit/).
+_The fastest machine in the world as of January, 2019 is the [Oak Ridge Summit Supercomputer](https://www.olcf.ornl.gov/olcf-resources/compute-systems/summit/)._

 ### Learning Outcomes